jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 *   [`JBProjects`](../contracts/jbprojects/) manages ownership over projects, which are represented as ERC-721 tokens.

-    The protocol uses these to enforce permissions to access several actions.
+    The protocol uses these to enforce permissions to access several transactions.
 *   [`JBSplitStore`](../contracts/jbsplitstore/) stores information about how arbitrary distributions should be split.
 The information is represented as a [`JBSplit`](../data-structures/jbsplit.md#jbsplit) data structure.

     The protocol uses these to split up payout distributions and reserved token distributions.